mathaip/Book-matching/README.md

 2. Calculate scores for each book based on genre, reading level, and user input vectors.
 3. Identify the book with the minimum score as the closest match.
 4. Return the matched book information.
+5. if you want to see the matching vector scores you can view in the console logs